filipemsc/INMET-scrapping/README.md

 Web scrapping of INMET (Instituto Nacional de Meteorologia) official data, containing information about climate conditions in Brazil by meteorological station.

 ## Required Packages
-stringi, lubridate, purrr, data.table, readr, dplyr
+stringi, lubridate, purrr, data.table, readr, dplyr, geobr, raster

 ## Available variables

 ### get_base_inmet

+`estacao`: Name of the meteorological station

+`codigo`: Code of the meteorological station

+`municipio`: City where the meteorological station is located

+`id_municipio`: IBGE code of the city

 `data`: Date